walter-juan/compose-icon-collections/README.md

    - If the icon pack uses GitHub releases, add the new task in [update-icons.yml](.github/workflows/update-icons.yml)
 3. Update readme
    - Add a new entry in the *Icon packs* section
-   - If a special case has been added, add a note in the *How it works* section
+   - If a special case has been added, add a note in the *Special cases* section

 ### Test icons